 (β) Aeschylus, PersiansHerodotus 1.1-32, 131-40; 3.61-88, 150-160; 7.1-239; 8.1-110 Bisitun Inscription of Darius 1-15, 51-76 Archaeological material: Identities in Greek and Persian art Herodotus: the text used for translation passages in the exam will be the Oxford Classical Text edited by N. G. Wilson (this replaces the older one by C. Hude).
+The Wilson edition is available for free online once you reach Oxford.
 There is no modern English commentary on book 7, but the old commentary by W.W.
 How and J. Wells (Oxford) is sometimes helpful; for book 8 there is the commentary by A.M.
 Bowie (Cambridge University Press, 2007).
 For a translation, there is the Penguin by A. de Sélincourt, revised by J. Marincola, or the Oxford World's Classics translation by R. Waterfield and C. Dewald.
 The translation by Tom Holland (2014) should NOT be used, as it is too free.
-You can read Aeschylus' Persians in the edition with translation by E. Hall (Aris and Phillips) or in the Oxford World's Classics translation by C. Collard.
+You can read Aeschylus' Persians in the edition with translation by E. Hall (Aris and Phillips) or in the Oxford World's Classics translation by C. Collard (Oxford, 2008 - available for free online once you're in Oxford).
 2. Dionysus, Drama, and Athens Texts for Course IA: